edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 01.md

 ### Specific investment of time required:
 * X minutes to read this page and get an idea of what you might get out of it
 * download six files from this repository (10 files if you want icons)
-* set up two FreeCAD macros
+* set up four FreeCAD macros
 * Y minutes to follow the tutorial, up to Z hour to examine most variations

 ### Setup Point_onCurve, ControlPoly4_segment, ControlPoly6, and CubicCurve6: